iBug/iBug-source/_home/about.md

 Hobbiest programmer, passionate geek, and Linux system administrator.
 Currently working as a software developer.
-Also holds a Master's degree in Computer Science and Technology from [University of Science and Technology of China][ustc].
+Also holds a Master's degree in *Computer Science and Technology* from [University of Science and Technology of China][ustc].

   [ustc]: https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China

-Python and Go are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little bit of taste of everything).
+Python and Go are my primary options for course labs and new projects, though I always like to try something new.

 Also loves puzzle games and *Counter-Strike 2*.